Issue Brief 09-43 ED Increases Caps on State Administration, November 6, 2009

 For more information, see: http://www.ed.gov/news/pressreleases/2009/06/06152009a.html

 May 1, 2009: Maintenance of Effort The Federal Register published a Notice of Proposed Information Collection Requests for the State Fiscal Stabilization Fund Maintenance of Effort Waiver Guidance.
-This guidance supplements the April 2009 Guidance on the State Fiscal Stabilization Fund program and provides additional information on the statutory maintenance-of-effort (MOE) requirements and the
+This guidance supplements the April 2009 Guidance on the State Fiscal Stabilization Fund program and provides additional information on the statutory maintenance-of-effort (MOE) requirements and the process through which a state applies for an MOE waiver.
+The full clearance package, including the guidance document, can be viewed at:

 http://www.ed.gov/policy/gen/leg/recovery/statutory/moe-guidance.pdf